GlenKPeterson/Cymling/README.md

 ```

 ##Records
 Data definition and function application are borrowed primarily from ML's records.
-Thus a data definition looks like this (using the built-in defType function):
+Thus a data definition looks like this (using the built-in type keyword):
 ```
-defType(Person (name:String
+type Person = {name:String?
-                age:Int64
+               age:Int64 = 0
-                height:Float64))
+               height:Float64?}
 ```

 An instance of that definition using names instead of indices:
 ```
-Person(name=“Marge” age=37 height=16.24)
+Person{name=“Marge” age=37 height=16.24}
 ```

-The same using indices only (instead of names):
+The same using indices instead of names:
 ```
 Person(“Marge” 37 16.24)
 ```